 This scale model sleigh is easily made from lightweight printable card or photo paper, using your printer.
-Alternatively you can print off the pieces and use them as templates for wooden sides to make a stronger sleigh.
-Either way, it will fit a 1:9 model horse scene or 1:12 scale dollshouse scene, and makes a great decoration!
+Alternatively, you can print off the pieces and use them as templates for wooden sides to make a stronger sleigh.
+Either way, it will fit a 1:9 model horse scene or 1:12 scale dollhouse scene, and makes a great decoration!

 A 1:48 or quarter scale version and a 1:24 or half scale version are also available.
 It can be left as is, or you can decorate it with glitter and snow.
 The sleigh can be... filled with lightweight contents for a table decoration.
 It will hold two average seated dolls house dolls or a chubby Santa.Continue to 2 of 10 below.

 Materials and Printable Parts Needed for a Printable Miniature Sleigh

 Note: The instructions for assembling this miniature sleigh are shown in the following pages of this tutorial.
 A sample of the finished sleigh is shown on the first page of the tutorial, for those who have arrived here through blog links to the printables.
 The sleigh can be made from lightweight wood if you wish, baltic birch plywood, sometimes sold as 'aircraft plywood' is a good material for wooden versions.

 Printable Miniature Sleigh Materials

 - Photo Weight Paper or lightweight card... stock suitable for a computer printer.
 The 1:12 scale sleigh will need four sheets of letter-sized paper to print the parts.
 You will need seven sheets of paper or lightweight card to print the 1:9 scale parts.